kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

-Resource collections should be all lowercase and plural, whereas kinds are CamelCase and singular.
+Resource collections should be all lowercase and plural, whereas kinds are PascalCase and singular.
 Group names must be lower case and be valid DNS subdomains.